BrickBot/BrickBot.github.io/README.md

 * * *

 # RCX Links and Resources
-The links below are a mostly uncurated collection of RCX-related websites and postings.
+The links below are a partially-curated collection of RCX-related websites and postings.
 To retrieve some links, it may be necessary to use [archive.org](archive.org).

 ## Communities
 * [RCX Subforum on LUGNET](https://news.lugnet.com/robotics/rcx/)